$2 million settlement ends wrongful death lawsuit against Bella Vista assisted living facility

 "On behalf of the Doyle family I am thankful for the resolution to this tragedy and grateful to the community for the support that they have given since Barbara's unnecessary death," Keith said.
 "This case provided us an opportunity to do a thorough investigation into how this happened and why it happened.
 This settlement provided much needed closure to Jack and the Doyle family."

-Brookfield did not admit or acknowledge any fault or negligence connected to Barbara Doyle's death as part of the settlement and continue to deny any negligence, according to court documents.
+Brookfield didn't admit or acknowledge any fault or negligence connected to Barbara Doyle's death as part of the settlement and continues to deny any negligence, according to court documents.

 Doyle, who was 74 years old, wandered off Aug.
 12, 2021, from Brookfield at 3 Highland Crossing Drive in Bella Vista.
 Her body was found nearly two weeks later about a quarter-mile from Brookfield, in the woods off Forest Hills Boulevard near the Presbyterian Church, during a search by volunteer members of the Benton County Search and Rescue team.